SmithDigital Blog

 Improving these metrics makes your site easier for search engines to crawl and index—and increases your chances of landing on page one.
 For example, pages that load quickly and avoid layout shifts are more likely to appear near the top of Google’s search results because they signal a better experience to users and search engines alike.

 Once performance is solid, look for issues that block Google from accessing your site.
 Use Google Search Console to find coverage errors and crawl issues.
-Look for:

 These issues make it harder for Google to index your content correctly and understand the relevance of your pages for specific search queries.
 Fixing them improves your site’s search engine visibility and makes it easier for search engines to understand your content.
 When Google can crawl and index pages without friction, your chance to rank high increases.